NubeIO/rubix-ce-docs/docs/rubix-ce/wires/overview.md

 The term wires refers to the connections or pathways through which data, commands, or signals flow between different elements, such as sensors, actuators, controllers, and software applications.
 These connections can be established, configured, and managed within the Wires, enabling seamless interaction and interoperability between diverse technologies and systems.

-Wires employs a concept called "Flows," which are a type of logical programming constructed by connecting nodes to create customized functionalities.
+Wires employs a concept called "Flows," which are a type of logical programming constructed by connecting nodes to create customised functionalities.
 These flows are dynamically built and modified during runtime, allowing for real-time adjustments.
 Additionally, flows can be exported and imported in JSON format, facilitating easy sharing and replication of custom functionalities across different instances or environments.

 # What is a node